 Responses to telephone inquiries are limited to the following information: whether the student is currently enrolled; dates of enrollment; degree(s) earned if any, date, major, and honors received; address and telephone number.
+Official certification of these items can only be provided by the Office of the University Registrar.
 Special note: no information, including directory information, may be released if a student has marked all or part of their record suppressed or confidential.